 So, we increased our average portfolio by $2,370 by taking 49 additional hours to update the AIM algorithm for a payback of $47.49 per hour, not a shabby salary.

 The payback for increasing assessment from monthly to daily is $11.85 per hour and $4.99 per hour for increasing assessment from weekly to daily.

 This is further verified by the regression analysis of our back-test data.
 We can conclude that the most important factor to consider if you are going to use AIM to control a portfolio of equity investments is the type of stock/mutual fund/ETF that you choose.
 To be more specific, it appears that the AIM algorithm is more efficient with higher beta/more volatile investments.
-A word of caution though, this analysis is limited to ETFs with beta’s that range from 0.18 to 1.24, we did not explore those ultra volatile ETFs that are two and three-times more volatile than the standard ETFs.
-So, it is probably not safe to extrapolate our results to those type of investment vehicles.
+A word of caution, though, this analysis is limited to ETFs with beta’s that range from 0.18 to 1.24; we did not explore those ultra volatile ETFs that are two and three-times more volatile than the standard ETFs.
+So, it is probably not safe to extrapolate our results to those types of investment vehicles.

 Of course, you could treat assessment frequency as a convenience factor.
-If you have the time or predisposition to check your portfolio daily by all means have at it.
-If you don’t have that much time but have a short period on the weekends then do your AIMing weekly.
-If your days and weeks are filled with other activities then maybe monthly portfolio checks are for you.
-In any scenario, you would expect to see similar rates of return, however, be aware that your total trading commission costs will go up as the frequency of assessment increases.
+If you have the time or predisposition to check your portfolio daily, by all means, have at it.
+If you don’t have that much time but have a short period on the weekends, then do your AIMing weekly.
+If your days and weeks are filled with other activities, then maybe monthly portfolio checks are for you.
+In any scenario, you would expect to see similar rates of return; however, be aware that your total trading commission costs will go up as the frequency of assessment increases.